jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

-### Local variables in an Active Clause
+### Local variables in an Active Nested Command

 ![](images/5.%20Commands%20Example%20Diagrams.032.png)

-The large square is a command definition, the clause is in.
-The diamond inside the square is the active clause.
-It contains two circles, which are the local variables of the active clause.
+The large square is a command definition, the nested command is in.
+The diamond inside the square is the active nested command.
+It contains two circles, which are the local variables of the active nested command.
 The lines that go outside, that end at a cross are the indications that the objects are private.
 They indicate you can not reference the circles from the outside.

 Another possible expression of the local variables is the following: